 Include as much information as you can.
 The more you write, the more difficult it may be for the insurance company to dispute your claim.

-If you were in a motorcycle accident in Atlanta, you may be facing debilitating injuries, a stack of medical bills, and unpaid time off work.
-You don’t have to fend for yourself during this difficult time, as you may be able to seek financial recovery from the party who caused the accident.
+If you were in a motorcycle accident in Atlanta, you may face debilitating injuries, a stack of medical bills, and unpaid time off work.
+You don’t have to fend for yourself during this difficult time; you could seek financial recovery from the party who caused the accident.

 Call or text 404-214-2001 or complete a Free Case Evaluation form